-Know who you’ll be talking to before you talk or even plan what you will be talking about.
+Know who you’ll be talking to before you talk or even think about a presentation plan of what you will be talking about.
 Always do research in advance to learn just who you will be talking to.
-Every audience is unique and will have different preferences and quirks that you’ll need to pay attention to when you communicate with them.
-A great way to read the audience is to ask questions at the beginning of your presentation and look around the room to see who’s engaged.
+Every audience is unique in life and will have different preferences and quirks that you’ll need to pay attention to when you communicate with them.
+A way to read the audience is to ask questions at the beginning of your presentation and look around the room to see who’s engaged.

 12) Be interesting.

 Recent communication studies show that audiences usually retain more information when presented with something unique or out of the ordinary as opposed to a routine, run-of-the-mill situation.
 Help your audience members retain information by inserting a novel event into your presentation.
-The novel event could be something funny or a phrase that catches people off guard.
+The novel event could be something funny or a phrase that catches people off guard in your voice.

 13) Earn respect, not laughs.

-There’s virtue in communicating in a lighthearted way and generating laughter.
-It’s a great way to earn friends in a professional setting; however, the most successful communicators have earned respect, not laughs.
+There’s a virtue in communicating in a lighthearted way and generating laughter.
+It’s a great way to earn friends in life in a professional setting; however, the most successful communicators have earned respect, not laughs.
 While telling a few jokes to warm up the crowd is highly effective, avoid trying to be the next Jerry Seinfeld.
-You work in business for a reason.
+You work in the business for a reason.

 14) Be a listener.

-If you want to make connections with others, listen more than you talk.
+If you want to make connections with others, think and listen more than you talk.
 Listening to what others have to say will establish trust.
 Not to mention, you can then give a thoughtful answer that reinforces the fact that you have listened.
 It’s human nature to lose sight of the fact that communication is a two-way process.
 Don’t be a leader that simply broadcasts themselves to the world.
 There are already enough people in this world who are not really listening to what the other person has to say and are instead thinking about what to say next.
-Improving your listening ability will pay off by improving your relationships at work and at home.
+Improving your listening ability is free and will pay off by improving your relationships at work and at home with strong communication skills.

 Keep in mind that listening is different from hearing.
 Listening involves not only paying attention to the words you hear but also how those words are being spoken and the non-verbal cues that correspond to them.
 You must give your full attention to whoever is speaking and genuinely concentrate on what he/she is saying.
 Also, concentrate on what the person is not saying.
 Always clarify what the person has (and hasn’t) said to ensure you avoid any confusion.